Kukulkano/dataVaccinator/docs/DataVaccinator-protocol.md

 The JSON encoded structure, containing the function name and all needed parameters, is typically sent in a POST field named `json`.
-A typical call consists of some operation code (`op`) and some field containing the encrypted data for the vaccinator service (`data`).
+A typical call consists of some operation code (`op`) and some field containing the encrypted data for the DataVaccinator Vault (`data`).
 The optional `uid` field is for API users to identify calls to some specific user or assigning return values to internal identifiers.
 It can be unset (empty) or contain some value.
 It is not used for DataVaccinator identity management.